doov-org/doov/README.md

     .validate()
 ```

-You can then execute the rule on an instantiated model
+You can then execute the rule on an instantiated model (see wiki section [Validation Engine](https://github.com/lesfurets/dOOv/wiki/Validation-Engine)).

 ```java
 // Execute the DSL on the model